-DBCT P/L fully embraces the MS Act, and as noted above, sustainable procurement forms part of our published Sustainability Strategy - Handling with Care.
+DBCT P/L fully embraces the MS Act and, as noted above, sustainable procurement forms part of our published Sustainability Strategy - Handling with Care.

 We undertook assessments of modern slavery risks in our operations and supply chains over the reporting period to identify any connection to modern slavery practices.
-We based this assessment on a range of matters including where supply chain participants are based (both within Australia and outside of Australia) and contracting models.
-Following this assessment, areas for us to focus on include our uniform supply chains and use of labour hire.
+We based these assessments on a range of matters, including where supply chain participants are based (both within Australia and outside of Australia) and contracting models.
+Following these assessments, we identify that areas for us to focus on include our uniform supply chains and use of labour hire.